backyardcaveman/backyardcaveman/README.md

 - 👋 Hi, I’m @backyardcaveman aka Cameron

-- 👀 I’m interested in speedrunning games, front end developement, and back-end development(although i have no experience here)
+- 👀 I’m interested in front end developement, back-end development(although i have little experience here), and speedrunning games

-- 🌱 I’m currently learning C# for for the use of developing programs/applications.
-I have experience with HTML CSS and JS
+- 🌱 I have solid experience with HTML CSS and JS

-- 💞️ I’m looking to collaborate on anything dev related :)
+- 💞️ https://www.youtube.com/watch?v=qlS9sO5llOU -- video link of current repo's

 - 📫 I can be reached by email at: fstcam@outlook.com

 <!---